espressif/esp-idf/docs/en/api-reference/network/esp-wifi-mesh.rst

 |               |              |   disconnect from the router and all child nodes, select a preferred parent node, and connect.                   |
 +---------------+--------------+------------------------------------------------------------------------------------------------------------------+

-The following code snipping demonstrates how to enable self organized networking.
+The following code snipping demonstrates how to enable self-organized networking.

 .. code-block:: c

-    //Enable self organized networking and select a new parent esp_mesh_set_self_organized(true, true);
+    //Enable self-organized networking and select a new parent esp_mesh_set_self_organized(true, true);

     ...

-    //Enable self organized networking and manually reconnect esp_mesh_set_self_organized(true, false);
+    //Enable self-organized networking and manually reconnect
+    esp_mesh_set_self_organized(true, false);
     esp_mesh_connect();